 We continue to assess GOA thornyheads under Tier 5 criteria, using the assessment methodology introduced in 2003.
 The SSC supported moving thornyhead species to Tier 5 given the lack of age information to support age structured modeling.
-We will continue to assess thornyheads using the Tier 5 approach until sufficient age composition data become available.
+We will continue to assess thornyheads using the Tier 5 approach until sufficient age composition data become available or with developments using length-based models (previously growth and natural mortality rates were highly confounded).
+Area apportionment of ABC continues to be based on the most recent GOA bottom trawl survey.